Where Excellence is Expected

 Leadership Opportunities Course Descriptions

-Leadership is an elective course in the Social Studies which is designed to provide students with an opportunity to develop communication skills and participate in community service projects.
-At FCHS: Leadership is an elective course specifically for those students selected as LINK Leaders for the year-long Lambkin Way Class.
+Leadership is an elective course that is designed to provide students with an opportunity to develop communication skills and participate in community service projects.
+At FCHS: Leadership is an elective course specifically for those students selected as LINK Leaders for the Lambkin Way Class.
 This course will provide LINK Leaders with the opportunity to develop communication and leadership skills by teaching lessons and assisting the Lambkin Way instructors.
-This class meets W & Th during common lunch.
 Applications are available mid-January.

 This class is designed to train and prepare a selected group of students to provide support and resources for their peers.
-In this class students learn introductory counseling skills, receive information and training in issues that are pertinent to teens.
-Some examples: grief, loss, drugs, alcohol, teen pregnancy, sexuality, and dating violence.
-At the completion of their training, peers provide one-on-one support and complete classroom presentations.
+In this class, students learn introductory counseling skills and receive information and training on issues that are pertinent to teens.
+Some examples: are grief, loss, drugs, alcohol, teen pregnancy, sexuality, and dating violence.
+After their training, peers provide one-on-one support and complete classroom presentations.
 There is a fee for this class.

 Return to Course Catalog